evanpersinger/File_Converter/README.md

 ```

 ### md_pdf.py
-Converts Markdown (.md) files to PDF using Pandoc.
+Converts Markdown (.md) files to PDF using Pandoc with enhanced math symbol and formatting support.

 **Usage:**
 ```bash